 - my kids will not be weird/ unhygienic or other undesirable just because they are homeschooled

-- we won’t leave our life choices to others to decide what is best
+- I won’t leave my life choices to others to decide what is best

 - we cloth diaper cause it’s better for my baby, the world and my wallet

-- we like a free-range life, it may be work but it’s worth it, work builds character
+- a free-range life, it may be work but it’s worth it, work builds character

-- money and material things are not super important to us
+- money and material things are not super important to us, quality of life is.

 So maybe we are labeled, maybe we are rebels.
-Maybe I am totally ok with that
+Maybe I am totally ok with that.
+Maybe happiness is the goal and life is a journey meant to be lived!

 Comment, Share and Enjoy